Construction Projects

 Project timeline:

-Construction is expected to start summer of 2024 and will be ongoing through the fall.
+Construction started in the summer of 2024 and will be ongoing through winter of 2025.

 Project status: